The case of the random File deletion

 Get the calling stack

 Often, during development, it's useful to find out “who is calling this?”
-If this happens to be called many times or concurrently, it's difficult to use a debugger. . . .
+If this happens to be called many times or concurrently, it's difficult to . . .

 I'm drawn to people who engage in direct dialogue about the fundamental concepts behind complex and polarizing issues.
 Recently I've been listening to podcast episodes about this — individuals who are a member of a “side”, and yet are drawn away from debate and instead deeply explore what the “other side” believes.